 The Ford Taurus is one of the most iconic models of the brand.
 It had been around for what seemed like forever and yet, despite the car’s success, Ford discontinued the model in 2004.
 It took a new CEO in the form of Alan Mulally to revitalize the model and bring it back to life.
 Bullz-Eye had a chance to review the new and improved Taurus this year.

-Here’s what Tom Orlando had to say:
+Here’s what our staff reviewer had to say:

 The interior of the 2011 Taurus Limited has a cockpit style dashboard, making it hard to believe it’s a Taurus at times!
 Our Taurus had many fitting features, including 10-way power driver and passenger seats with lumbar and driver memory, a leather wrapped steering wheel with wood accents, a tremendous sound system, voice activated SYNC and very classy wood grain throughout.
 We were also getting spoiled with the heated and cooled leather seats in the front and heated leather seating in the rear, rear window power shade (very cool), and blind spot monitoring system that works like a charm.
 I have to add again that the 12-speaker Sony sound system totally rocked!